M1903 Springfield: World War I and interwar use

-In the 1920s and the 1930s, M1903s were delivered to US allies in Central America, such as Cuba, Costa Rica and Nicaragua.
-Costa Rica troops were equipped with Springfields during the Coto War and some rifles were captured by the opposing Panamanians.
+In the 1920s and the 1930s, M1903s were delivered to US allies in Central America including Cuba, Costa Rica, and Nicaragua.
+Costa Rican troops were equipped with Springfields during the Coto War, and some rifles were captured by the opposing Panamanians.
 The Cuban Springfields were used by Batista forces after WW2 and later by the Revolutionary Armed Forces, for instance during the Bay of Pigs Invasion.

 The Federal Bureau of Investigation acquired some M1903 rifles configured like National Rifle Association sporter models in response to the 1933 Kansas City Massacre.

 In service, the Springfield was generally prized for its reliability and accuracy, though some problems remained.
 The precision rear aperture sight was located too far from the eye for efficient use, and the narrow, unprotected front sight was both difficult to see in poor light and easily damaged.
 The Marine Corps issued the Springfield with a sight hood to protect the front sight, along with a thicker front blade.
 The two-piece firing pin-striker also proved to be no improvement over the original one-piece Mauser design, and was a cause of numerous ordnance repairs, along with occasional reports of jammed magazine followers.